Skip to Main Content

 Jury Duty Leave

-In New York, an employee who is summoned to serve as a juror and notifies his employer prior to jury duty service shall not be penalized or discharged for taking a leave of absence from his employment duties.
+In New York, an employee who is summoned to serve as a juror and notifies his employer prior to jury duty service shall not be penalized or discharged for taking a leave of absence from their employment duties.
 An employer who employs more than ten employees may not withhold the first $40 of an employee's daily wages during the first three days of jury duty.
 N.Y.
 Jud.
-Law § 519 (McKinney 2022).
+Law § 519 (McKinney 2023).

 Voting Leave